asen/smg/docs/howto/Haproxy.md

 # How to monitor Haproxy Load Balancers

 Since some point in time it is possible to build Haproxy with a built-in Prometheus exporter.
-SMG does not need that and can use the natife Haproxy "stats" end-point for monitoring.
+SMG does not need that and can use the native Haproxy "stats" end-point for monitoring.

 I recommend exposing that on different than the default front-end port (and having it not accessible from the Internet), this is less important for "Internal" LBs which are not accessible from the Internet anyway.